AMERICAN EXPRESS TRAVEL RELATED SERVICES COMPANY, INC. (New York, NY)

 In various embodiments the request confirmation might include a first timestamp and the request acknowledgement has two timestamps and the response confirmation includes the third timestamp and the response acknowledgement includes a fourthtimestamp.
 The system can detect an out-of-balance request timeout event when the second time stamp of the request acknowledgement , not being within a predetermined time interval relative to the initial timestamp of the confirmation.
 The system may detect a timeout out of balance event in response to the fourth timestamp of the response acknowledgment, not being within the predetermined time window with respect to the third timestamp of the confirmation.

-The features and elements mentioned above can be combined without restriction unless stated otherwise.
-The description below and the accompanying illustrations will allow you to see the various elements and features, as well as how they function.
+The above features and elements may be combined in various combinations without exclusivity unless explicitly stated or otherwise.
+The following description and accompanying illustrations will allow you to understand these features and elements, as well as the way they function.

 Click here to view the patent on USPTO website.

 A patent is granted by the government to protect an invention.
 It gives the inventor the exclusive right to create, use and sell the invention.
 Society is benefited when new technology is introduced to the market.
 These benefits could be realized directly as people can achieve previously impossible feats or by the opportunities for economic growth which innovation can bring (business growth, employment).

 Patent protection is sought out by many universities and pharmaceutical companies to protect their research and development.
 A patent can cover the physical or abstract nature of a product or process or an approach or composition of material unique to the field.
 To be granted patent protection, an invention must be useful, new, and not obvious to others in the same area.

 Patents give inventors a reward for commercially successful inventions.
 They provide a reason for inventors to come up with new ideas.
 Small companies and inventors are assured that they will get an income from their investment in technology development via patents.
 They could earn a decent income from their work.